K-5 science lessons about science and chemistry in everyday life

 About Inquiry in Action

-Inquiry in Action is a FREE resource of fully developed lesson plans in physical science for teachers to use with students in grades K-5.
+Inquiry in Action is a FREE teacher resource of fully-developed lesson plans in physical science for grades K-5.

-- Lessons are presented in a 5-E format (Engage, Explore, Explain, Evaluate, and Extend) and feature embedded animations to help explain the science concepts.
+- Are presented in a 5-E format (Engage, Explore, Explain, Evaluate, and Extend) and include student activity sheets for 2nd and 5th grades.

 For questions, comments, or more information, please contact K8Science@acs.org.